Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

-# Unsing an Environment Executable
+# Using an Environment Executable

-This section will help you create and use built environments rather than the editor to interact with an environment.
-Using an executable has some advantages over using the editor :
+This section will help you create and use built environments rather than the Editor to interact with an environment.
+Using an executable has some advantages over using the Editor :

- * You can exchange executable with other peoples without having to share your entire repository.
+ * You can exchange executable with other people without having to share your entire repository.
  * You can put your executable on a remote machine for faster training.
  * You can use `Headles` mode for faster training.
  * You can keep using the Unity Editor for other tasks while the agents are training.